-Indications and procedure for Oral Tracheal Intubation

-- 1. Inability of the patient to protect their airway (coma, decreased level of consciousness with loss of gag reflex). - 2.
-Inability to adequately ventilate or oxygenate the patient using an OPA and BVM device. - 3.
+Adult Alrway AAIR-01 Advanced Airway Management ications and procedure for Oral Tracheal Intubation 2.
+3. 4.
+Inability of the patient to protect their airway (coma, decreased level of consciousness with loss of gag reflex).
+Inability to adequately ventilate or oxygenate the patient using an OPA and BVM device.
 Cardiac arrest.
-Adhere to sequence as specified in EMS Protocol ACAR-04. - 4.
+Adhere to sequence as specified in EMS Protocol ACAR-04 .
 Respiratory arrest.

-DO NOT perform if gag is present.

-- 1. Initiate BLS airway as needed before attempting advanced airway. - 2.
-Prepare equipment and position patient with the intent to provide an airway via either an endotracheal tube or via a supraglottic airway. - 3.
-Upon a determination that the patient has a Cormack-Lehane grade of one (1) or two (2), attempt to insert an endotracheal tube as described in EMS Policy No. 2545 Endotracheal Intubation Adult.
+NOT perform if gag is present.
+4. 5.
+6. 7.
+Initiate BLS airway as needed before attempting advanced airway.
+Prepare equipment and position patient with the intent to provide an airway via either an endotracheal tube or via a supraglottic airway.
+Upon a determination that the patient has a Cormack-Lehane grade of one (1) or two (2), attempt to insert an endotracheal tube as described in EMS Policy No. 2545 - Endotracheal Intubation - Adult.
 If patient has a Cormack-Lehane grade of (3) reposition the head and revisualize.
-If still a Cormack-Lehane grade of (3) see below. - 4.
-A stylet or endotracheal tube inducer (ETTI) SHALL BE USED ON ALL ATTEMPTS. - 5.
-No more than two (2) attempts per patient with pre-oxygenation and continuous oximetry monitoring prior to each attempt. - 6.
-After two (2) unsuccessful attempts at endotracheal intubation, insert a supraglottic airway. - 7.
+If still a Cormack-Lehane grade of (3) see below.
+A stylet or endotracheal tube inducer (ETTI) SHALL BE USED ON ALL ATTEMPTS .
+No more than two (2) attempts per patient with pre-oxygenation and continuous oximetry monitoring prior to each attempt.
+After two (2) unsuccessful attempts at endotracheal intubation, insert a supraglottic airway.
 Each attempt should last no longer than thirty (30) seconds.
-If during any attempt patient SpO2 falls below 90%, immediately cease and ventilate to increase saturation. - 8.
-Ventilate with 100% oxygen for one (1) minute prior to attempting to intubate. - 9.
-Monitor pulse oximetry continuously.

-Indications and procedure for Supraglottic Airway Device

-- 1. Cormack-Lehane grade of 3 or 4 on oral tracheal visualization. - 2.
-Physical or physiological impediments to the successful insertion of an endotracheal tube. - 3.
-After two unsuccessful attempts to insert an endotracheal tube. - 4.
-Use a laryngoscope to facilitate placement.
+If during any attempt patient SpO2 falls below 90%, immediately cease and ventilate to increase saturation.
+Ventilate with 100% oxygen for one (1) minute prior to attempting to intubate.
+Monitor pulse oximetry continuously. ndications and procedure for Supraglottic Airway Device 1.
+2. 3.
+Cormack-Lehane grade of 3 or 4 on oral tracheal visualization.
+Physical or physiological impediments to the successful insertion of an endotracheal tube.
+After two unsuccessful attempts to insert an endotracheal tube.
+Use a laryngoscope to facilitate placement. te: Remove and replace the I-Gel Airway if resistance is met upon initial insertion.
+After two (2) unsuccessful attempts, place a BLS airway and transport to the closest receiving hospital.
+1. (DICATIONS FOR NEEDLE CRICOTHYROTOMY Complete airway obstruction not relieved by airway adjuncts, positioning and direct (ngoscopy to remove obstruction.
+See protocol AAIR-02 .
+1. DO NOT delay transport to establish an advanced airway in patients except in the case of complete airway obstruction, as evidenced by a complete inability to ventilate the patient using an Oral Pharyngeal Airway (OPA) and BVM device.
+If unable to establish an airway due to complete airway obstruction not relieved using an OPA and BVM maneuvers, use direct laryngoscopy to visualize airway if patient is unconscious and remove foreign body with Magill's forceps.
+See protocol AAIR-02 , and transport to closest receiving hospital.
+Ba se Hospital Orders 1.
+Consult Base Hospital if additional orders are needed or patient has atypical presentation.